bdunderscore/modular-avatar/docs~/docs/reference/reaction/index.md

 ### Debugging problems

-The Reactive Objects system includes a debugger which can be used to simulate the effect of toggling on/off various objects or menu items on your avatar.
+The Reactive Components system includes a debugger which can be used to simulate the effect of toggling on/off various objects or menu items on your avatar.
 To access it, right click a Game Object and choose `Modular Avatar -> Show Reaction Debugger`.
 For a detailed description of how it works, see the [debugger documentation](./debugger/index.md).